Cross-posted at The Western Right, Right Michigan, and Red Racing Horses. This post was last updated on August 27, 2016.

-Michigan will see several interesting congressional races in 2014, with four open seats and several competitive primary challenges.
+Michigan will see several interesting congressional races in 2016, with two open seats and possible competitive primary challenges.
 Michigan now has 14 congressional seats.

 There are several articles that analyze the general political leanings of the districts.